 by Eugen Rosenstock-Huessy.
 Translated from the German by Elias Voet and Sam Hartman.
 Ten Have, Baarn, The Netherlands, 1981.
 Paperback, 126 pages.

 This little book is the translation into Dutch of the essay Rosenstock-Huessy chose to make the capstone of his two-volume Die Sprache des Menschengeschlechts.
 In it he passionately defends the authority of all four gospels, and their life as Christ's "lips."
-He cites de Bruyne and Harnack for his agrument, and finds internal evidence that the evangelists were not only aware of each other's work, but each evoked the gospel of the next.
+He cites de Bruyne and Harnack for his argument, and finds internal evidence that the evangelists were not only aware of each other's work, but that each began where the last had left off, that each gospel evoked the next.

 Books in French

-In France, Les Editions du Cerf, Paris, published a French translation of Zurück in das Wagnis der Sprache, Au risque du langage, in 1997.
+Les Editions du Cerf, Paris, published a French translation of Zurück in das Wagnis der Sprache, Au risque du langage, in 1997.
 It is in paperback and 160 pages long.
-In addition to the title piece, it will contain "Datives Denken" from Heilkraft und Wahrheit and "Jacob Grimms Sprachlosigheit" from Das Geheimnis der Universität.
-Les Editions du Cerf is on the internet under http://www.editionsducerf.fr/home.asp.
+In addition to the title piece, it contains "Datives Denken" from Heilkraft und Wahrheit and "Jacob Grimms Sprachlosigheit" from Das Geheimnis der Universität.
+Les Editions du Cerf is on the internet here.

 Books in Portugese